jtebert/document-everything/_programming/web.md

 ---

-## Github Pages project on custom subdomain
+## GitHub Pages project on custom subdomain

 First, enable GitHub pages for your repository under the settings.
-If you're using Jekyll and want Github to compile the site, set the source to "master branch".
+If you're using Jekyll and want GitHub to compile the site, set the source to "master branch".
 If you're compiling it yourself and pushing it to the gh-pages branch, choose that.

 Then under "Custom domain," set your subdomain, such as `docs.juliaebert.com`.
 (Look familiar?)
 This will create a commit to your repository with a CNAME file that will let GitHub handle properly directing requests to your github.io domain.